mapswipe/python-mapswipe-workers/docs/setup.md

 Interactive shell session for using e.g. utils: `docker-compose run utils`

 ## Debugging

 **Where can I find logs?**
+- Logs are written to directly to console and are written to `/var/log/mapswipe_workers.log`
-- There are two locations for logs
+    - take a look at those for logs of already running containers
-- `docker logs container_name` (eg. `docker logs import`): take a look at those if your container is not running
+- To view logs using docker: `docker logs container_name` (eg. `docker logs import`):
-- logs folder at the root of project (`python-mapswipe-workers/logs/`): take a look at those for logs of already running containers
+    - take a look at those if your container is not running

 **ERROR: for postgres during docker-compose:**
 - ERROR: for postgres  `Cannot start service postgres: driver failed programming external connectivity on endpoint postgres`